Central African Republic: Mortality rate reaches emergency levels

 And yet, the report argues, the commitment by the government and by the international community is going in the wrong direction.
 The government has been scaling back its investments in health, as have international donors, while humanitarian assistance has failed to reduce the widespread medical crisis.

-Find out more about MSF's work in Central African Republic (CAR).
+MSF’s programs in Central African Republic